chasehils/Space_man_/README.md

     - Update the mistakes made by the player
     - Reset the game when the user decides to.

 2. Upon landing the app should

     - Wait for the user to select the frist letter

 3. Handle user interaction

     - User selects letter
     - Check to see if the correct letter has been choser
     - If incorrect letter is chosen, wrong guess is displayed
     - If correct letter is chosen, letter will display
     - Check to see if the game has been won

 4. Hand a player clicking Reset button

     - If player selects the reset button, the game will start over and any previously selected letters will be in their original state.

 5. Allow for the user to hear music

     - The user can select to play or pause a track below the game and can adjust the volume to the users preference

-8a0a5af (updated README)